 The Feature Layer tabs become available.

-- On the Data tab, in the Data Design group, click Domains .
+- On the Data tab, in the Design group, click Domains .

-You can access the Domains view from the ribbon in the Fields view and Subtypes view.
+The Domains view can also be accessed from the ribbon in the Fields view and Subtypes view.

 - Click the New Domain button on the Domains tab.

 A row is created in the Domains view, and your pointer is positioned in the Domain Name column of that row.